malarney/malarney.github.io/_posts/2017-03-25-vector-calc-visualization.md

   - programming
   - math
 ---
+One of the more difficult aspects of vector and multivariable calculus when transitioning from single variables is visualizing the functions and operations that you begin working with regularly.
+Simple 3D graphing comes native with Mathematica, and it’s an invaluable tool for many purposes.
+Below are some supplementary functions written in Mathematica, that can help in understanding a few ideas in vector calculus.
+Namely: Gradient fields, and line integrals over a function and vector field in 2-dimensions.

 ## Demonstration
 ### Gradient Field with Function
 The gradient field function takes in an expression of two variables, after which it will: